 1. Be a reader first

 It would be better if you are already a reader when reading classics.
 People who started the reading journey by picking up classics could not get into it.
 After two days of reading, they lose interest.
-So when you are already doing contemporary fiction, you are already in that vibe of being a reader.
+So when you are already doing contemporary fiction, you already have that vibe of being a reader.
 But it’s not a very heavy transition when you move to classics.

 If you are not a reader and begin your reading journey by reading classics, that can discourage you.
 So read contemporary fiction and non-fiction first and then move on to classics.

-2. Start with abridged version
+2. Start with an abridged version

 You can start reading classics by reading the abridged versions of different classics.
 Abridged versions of classics are condensed versions, and the language in these versions is way easier.
 If you read the abridged version first and then move on to the original version, what happens is that you already know the story.